 The State of Blackpoll Warblers

-Overall, Blackpoll Warbler appears to have been declining in numbers for many decades.
-Data collected by the Breeding Bird Survey indicate large declines in the number of Blackpoll Warblers counted across Canada (where most of the population lives), especially between 1970 and 1990.
-This species is very difficult to monitor, however, because its core breeding habitat is so remote and inaccessible.
+Overall, Blackpoll Warbler appears to have been declining in numbers for many decades resulting in a ~70% decline in population across North America in the last half century.
+Data collected by the USGS Breeding Bird Survey indicate large declines (~2.7% per year since 1970 and even steeper declines of -3.4% per year since 2009) in the number of Blackpoll Warblers counted across Canada (where most of the population lives).
+Declines appear to be steepest in the eastern portion of the range.
+This species is very difficult to monitor in Canada, however, because its core breeding habitat is so remote and inaccessible.
 As such, confidence in these estimates is low.